 As the school year approaches, many parents are beginning to wonder what this year will bring.
-With the COVID-19 pandemic taking over all our lives, school will undoubtedly be different.
+With the COVID-19 pandemic taking over all our lives, the school will undoubtedly be different.
 However, for parents of children with food allergies, the stress is tenfold.
-With recipes changing and school lunches being less prevalent, parents are beginning to worry about sending their child to class.
+With recipes changing and school lunches being less prevalent, parents are beginning to worry about sending their children to class.
 Will common food allergens become a bigger issue with home lunches becoming increasingly more popular?
 How can parents best prepare themselves and their children for the changes in the upcoming school year?

-One of the most important tools that you can send your child to school with, is knowledge.
-Knowledge of their allergy, how to find it, how to avoid it and how to treat it.
+One of the most important tools that you can send your child to school with is knowledge.
+Knowledge of their allergy, how to find it, how to avoid it, and how to treat it.
 Obviously, your child’s teacher should be given a plan too, but teachers can’t be everywhere all of the time.
-Your child’s allergy kit should have those essential items that would need in a worst case scenario.
-An EpiPen, Benadryl, alcohol wipes and hand sanitizer.
+Your child’s allergy kit should have those essential items that would need in a worst-case scenario: an EpiPen, Benadryl, alcohol wipes, and hand sanitizer.
 Knowledge is power, and your child deserves the power to keep themselves safe.

 It is never too early to spread allergy awareness.
 Use this opportunity to speak to your child’s class and educate their peers on food allergies.
 Make them an active part of keeping your child safe.
 It is important to approach this subject delicately, make it clear you’re trusting the children with this responsibility.
-Remember, that many children with food allergies experience social isolation, so try your best to be sensitive to this issue when speaking with the students.
+Remember that many children with food allergies experience social isolation, so try your best to be sensitive to this issue when speaking with the students.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.